MattTheTekie/MattTheTekie/README.md

 > [**MattTheTekie's Blog**] 🔭 [Click here.](https://mattthetekie.github.io/MattTheTekie)

-My new corner on the world wide web. [**Work in progress.
-Under construction.**]&nbsp;
+My new corner on the world wide web.&nbsp;

 > [**FREEDOM-HQ**] 👾
 [Click here.](https://github.com/FREEDOM-HQ/)

-We're a development group, focusing on Linux, and Android.
-We have achieved  some nice application ports, and have made modifications to make the RK3228A better then ever before.
-We also have some Xiaomi stuff going on. [**Xiaomi.**]&nbsp;
+We're a simple development group, focusing on DSiPaint, Linux, and Android.&nbsp;

 > [**TheBestBros**] 🕹️ [Click here.](https://thebestbros.surge.sh)

-My old website that holds memories beyond imagination. [**Needs to be loaded in desktop view on mobile to load properly.**]&nbsp;
+My old website that holds memories beyond imagination.&nbsp;

 ## You can check some of my favourite webpages here.
 > [**Cameron's World**] 🌎 [Click here.](https://www.cameronsworld.net/)

 It's a collection of archived Geocities websites.
-It's pretty cool. [**Geocities.**]&nbsp;
+It's pretty cool.&nbsp;

 > [**CyberSpace And Time**] 🔗 [Click here.](http://cyberspaceandtime.com/)

-This is a really awesome Amiga OS like web operating system complete with a web chat room, and a video player. [**Amiga.**]&nbsp;
+This is a really awesome Amiga OS like web operating system complete with a web chat room, and a video player.&nbsp;

 > [**Daedal OS**] 🖥️ [Click here.](https://dustinbrett.com/)

-A full on complete open source Windows 10 like experience including DOOM, 3D pinball, and much more. [**DOOM!**]
+A full on complete open source Windows 10 like experience including DOOM, 3D pinball, and much more.